5/6/2025

 Chris Sankar

-Got it.
-Got it.
+Got it, got it.
 Very helpful.
-And then just a quick follow up on autos.
+And then just a quick follow-up on autos.
 And thanks for all the color that you gave on tariffs.
-I understand there's so many parts there.
-But given that on the end market for autos, like obviously tariffs has an impact, China versus US auto, there's a difference in their growth.
-I'm quite curious, factoring all of that.
-So you still expect double digit growth in autos for your auto segment this year?
+I understand there's so many moving parts there.
+But given that on the end market for autos, like obviously tariff has an impact, China versus U.S. auto, there's a difference in their growth.
+I'm kind of curious, factoring all of that, So you still expect double-digit growth in autos for your auto segment this year?

 speaker